 Meet the Author

 Invite Donna W. Hill to be a guest speaker for workshops, seminars and classes.
-Topics include writing, self-publishing, guide dogs, songwriting, anti-bullying, accessibility and mainstreaming students with visual impairments.
-Write to her using the “Contact the Author” link on this page.
+Topics include guide dogs, writing, self-publishing, songwriting, anti-bullying, accessibility and mainstreaming students with visual impairments.
+Use the “Contact the Author” link on this page.